Qctopus/contingento/docs/STRATEGY_CONTENT_GUIDELINES.md

 realWorldExample: "When Hurricane Beryl hit Negril in 2024, hardware stores
                    that had shutters and moved stock away from windows were open within days.
-Those that didn't prepare had weeks of cleanup and thousands in damage.
-One shop owner said: 'The shutters I bought for JMD 30,000 saved me JMD 200,000 in broken glass and water damage.'"
+Those that didn't prepare had weeks of cleanup and significant damage.
+One shop owner said: 'The shutters I installed saved me substantial costs in broken glass and water damage.'"

-costEstimateJMD: "JMD 15,000-80,000 (shutters, supplies, securing)"

-lowBudgetAlternative: "DIY plywood shutters (JMD 5,000-10,000) work almost as
+lowBudgetAlternative: "DIY plywood shutters work almost as well as metal ones
-                       well as metal ones.
-Tape can't stop a hurricane, but plastic sheeting inside windows (JMD 1,500) catches glass if they break."
+                       and cost much less.
+Tape can't stop a hurricane, but plastic sheeting inside windows catches glass if they break.
+See cost breakdown for materials pricing."

-diyApproach: "1) Buy plywood sheets and hinges (JMD 8,000).
-2) Cut to fit your
+diyApproach: "1) Buy plywood sheets and hinges.
+2) Cut to fit your windows.
-              windows.
-3) Paint with exterior paint (JMD 2,000).
+              3) Paint with exterior paint for weather protection.
 4) Install simple hinges so they fold down when not needed.
-Total DIY cost: ~JMD 12,000 vs JMD 50,000+ for professional metal shutters."
+This DIY approach costs significantly less than professional metal shutters - see cost breakdown."
 ```

 ---